Stochastic Stability of Monotone Economies in Regenerative Environments: Applications

-We can extend this result to our more general context using the following {(the proof can be found in the Appendix)}.\footnote{Similar properties are established in \citet{Huggett93}, and in \citet{Miao02} for the many state case, but using the persistence assumption.}
+We can extend this result to our more general context (non-discrete state space, no monotonicity assumption) using the following {(the proof can be found in the Appendix)}.\footnote{A similar result is established in \citet{Huggett93}, and in \citet{Miao02} for the many state case, but using monotonicity.}